Learn how to design a room by choosing an inspiration piece and using texture, colors and theme as the starting place for an entire room makeover.

-My hubby was a painting contractor for 25 years (his best DIY tips here) and he painted in a LOT of different homes.
+Since my hubby was a painting contractor for 25 years (his best DIY tips here) he painted in a LOT of different homes.
 From the finest, most expensive in town to everyday ones like ours, he observed many different styles and trends.

 As I was discovering my own personal style, what I liked and didn’t, why certain colors worked and others bombed, my hubby of 29 years developed pretty strong opinions of his own.